harrisne/FitConnect/README.md

 * To run an Android application use `npm run android` or `expo start --android`

 ##Troubleshooting
+* If there is an error message saying that Xcode is not found when running an iPhone simulator, then install the Xcode app from the Apple Store (MacOS users only).

 * If there is trouble opening the applicaton on mobile, make sure the phone and computer are on the same network.
 If they are, attempt to connect the phone to the computer through a USB cable to ensure that the same network is being used by the devices.

 * If there is trouble opening the simulator, check the build script to verify that the computer's IP address was properly registered.